evilsocket/opensnitch/wiki/Getting-started.md

 ![](https://user-images.githubusercontent.com/2742953/85336893-bf651180-b4df-11ea-908e-6202e989a8ae.png)

-As the default action is to allow outgoing connections, you can let it run for a while (hours, days, weeks), and observe passively what your machine is doing.
+You can configure the default action to Deny (Preferences -> UI -> Default Action, and optionally [x] Disable pop-ups), let it run for a while (hours, days, weeks), and observe passively what your machine is doing.

+This action has two advantages: you learn about your system and OpenSnitch creates the rules for you (Rules tab -> Temporary)

 ![](https://user-images.githubusercontent.com/2742953/85336695-55e50300-b4df-11ea-86d5-b70b78fd7896.png)